25 words | 50 words | 75 words | 100 words | 150 words | Full bio

 Marie Brennan holds an undergraduate degree in archaeology and folklore from Harvard University and pursued graduate studies in cultural anthropology and folklore at Indiana University before leaving to write full-time.
 Her academic background fed naturally into her work, providing her with the tools to build fantastical worlds.

 Her first series, the Doppelganger duology of Warrior and Witch, came out in 2006.
 From there she moved to historical fantasy, first with the Onyx Court series (Midnight Never Come (2008), In Ashes Lie (2009), A Star Shall Fall (2010), With Fate Conspire (2011)), spanning three hundred years of London’s history, and then with the acclaimed pseudo-Victorian Memoirs of Lady Trent.
 The first book of that series, A Natural History of Dragons (2013), was a finalist for the World Fantasy Award, and won the Prix Imaginales in France for Best Translated Novel; the final book, Within the Sanctuary of Wings (2017), won the RT Reviewers’ Choice Award for Best Fantasy Novel.
 The series as a whole was a finalist for both the Hugo Award and the Grand Prix l’Imaginaire.
+A resurgence of her academic work later produced the standalone Viking revenge epic, The Waking of Angantyr (2023).

-Brennan is a member of the Book View Café authors’ cooperative, where she has published the Wilders urban fantasies Lies and Prophecy (2012) and Chains and Memory (2016) as well as several short story collections and nonfiction works, including Writing Fight Scenes and the Patreon-supported New Worlds series of worldbuilding guides.
-Her fondness for role-playing games has led her to write both fiction and setting material for several game lines, including Legend of the Five Rings and Tiny d6.
-Together with fellow author Alyc Helms as M.A.
-Carrick, she is the author of the Rook and Rose epic fantasy trilogy, beginning with The Mask of Mirrors (2021).
+Brennan is a member of the Book View Café authors’ cooperative, where she has published the Wilders urban fantasies Lies and Prophecy (2012) and Chains and Memory (2016) as well as a number of short story collections and nonfiction works, including Writing Fight Scenes and the Patreon-supported New Worlds series of worldbuilding guides.

 Honors and Awards